tatuke/fingo-tap/README.md

 # Ghost in the Shell

-**AI Shell** is a cross-platform command-line assistant that lets you use natural language to run shell commands.
+**Ghost in the Shell** is a cross-platform command-line assistant that lets you use natural language to run shell commands.
 Whether you’re on macOS, Linux, or Windows, just type what you want to do — AI Shell will suggest the correct shell command, ask for your confirmation, and optionally execute it.

 Supports both:
 - **One-shot mode**: `ai "archive.tar"` → returns shell command